julik/projectionist/README.markdown

 * **front to back** - if your camera flies _away_ from the subject or zooms _out_.
 Frames at the beginning of the sequence will end up on top.

-For example: a camera zooming into a window of a skyscraper should definitely layer **back to front.**
+A camera zooming into a window of a skyscraper should definitely layer **back to front.**

-For example, if you use a long pan and crete a ProjectionAlley of it onto a sphere, you can easily get this kind of texture:
+The projection alley technique is especially handy for matte-painting base extraction.
+For instance, a long zoom/pan can easily give you this cool texture as a result (you can then bake it using a UV render, or register it with a camera to get a flat projection):

 ![Alley](https://github.com/julik/projectionist/raw/master/images/alley.png)